 The Olson/De Cari Duo straddle science and art gloriously.Science Friday Initiative

-NYlon Review described their performance as “superb . . . served up with style and elegance,” and the Science Friday Initiative noted that “the Olson/De Cari Duo straddle science and art gloriously.”
+NYlon Review described their performance as “superb . . . served up with style and elegance,” and the Science Friday Initiative noted that “the Olson/De Cari Duo straddle science and art gloriously.”NYlon Review

-John has served since 2007 as President of the New York City Classical Guitar Society.
-He has revitalized the organization and made it a thriving and central part of the city’s guitar community.
-He is also a member of the Guitar Foundation of America Board of Directors.
-He received his Ph.D. from the Massachusetts Institute of Technology and has performed scientific research for over two decades in academic and industrial settings.
+John Olson has performed with a variety of New York–based ensembles, including the Brooklyn Guitar Quartet and the Contemporanea Guitar Duo.
+Since 2007 he has served as President of the New York City Classical Guitar Society, revitalizing the organization and making it a thriving and central part of the city’s guitar community.
+He served as a member of the Guitar Foundation of America Board of Directors for six years, and has directed the Ben Verdery Maui Master Class since 2013.
+He received his PhD from the Massachusetts Institute of Technology.
+JohnOlsonGuitar.com.